 The terms "Site PI", "in-country PI" or "Site Leader" are often used - sometimes interchangeably - for investigators present at HPTN CRSs (although the official terms are CRS PI and Site PI).
-For some CTUs that have a US-based administrative site and CRSs in another country, an onsite counterpart to the CTU PI will have general oversight responsibility at the CRS; this investigator is referred to as the Site PI, in-country PI or Site Leader (the latter term is the official OCSO term).
+For some CTUs that have a US-based administrative site and CRSs in another country, an onsite counterpart to the CTU PI will have general oversight responsibility at the CRS; this investigator is referred to as the Site PI, in-country PI or Site Leader.
 These terms are also often used to refer to the onsite lead investigator or IoR for a specific study.